OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-14.md

 ## Acts 14:6

-they became aware of it and fled to the cities of Lycaonia, Lystra, and Derbe, and the surrounding region.
+they learned of it and escaped to the cities of Lycaonia, Lystra, and Derbe, and the surrounding region.

 ## Acts 14:7